iAdamo/alx-low_level_programming/0x02-functions_nested_loops/README.md

 Returns 0 and prints 0 if n is zero
 Returns -1 and prints - if n is less than zero

+6. There is no such thing as absolute value in this world.
+You can only estimate what a thing is worth to you

+Write a function that computes the absolute value of an integer.

+Prototype: int _abs(int);
+FYI: The standard library provides a similar function: abs.
+Run man abs to learn more.